ReviewMyContract.aiReview My Contract

 Class action waivers are the most consequential element of most arbitration clauses — and the most overlooked by non-lawyers reviewing contracts.
 They represent a fundamental shift in legal accountability.

 What a Class Action Waiver Does.
 When you waive your right to participate in a class action, you agree that any claim you have against the company must be pursued individually, not as part of a group of similarly situated claimants.
 You cannot join other employees, consumers, or vendors in a collective proceeding.
 You cannot benefit from class action settlements.
-You cannot participate in representative actions that aggregate individual claims into a single proceeding that could result in policy changes, not just individual compensation.
+You cannot participate in representative actions that aggregate individual claims.

 What to Do